xHere/xHere/README.md

 ## User Stories

 The following **required** functionality is completed:

+Login:
+- [] User login with social accounts

+Consume:
 - [] Based on the location of the device, user can browse a stream of content pinned by other users at the same location before.
+In a list or a map experience.
+- [] Search for location by name to follow.
+In a list or a map experience.

+Contribute:
 - [] Creating content (picture, text) and pin to the current location of the device.
 - [] Location are labeled by point of interest from Foursquare's API based on user's GPS coordinates.
-- [] Search for location by name to follow.

 The following **optional** features are implemented:
+[] Comments to content
+[] Details page of content with more info: MAP,
+[] Filter by: Popularity + Distance (within radius)
+[] Video content type

 ## License